-"Time Violation, Warning, Mr.. (last name)." ("Let's Play" is optional.)

-"Time Violation, Point Penalty, Mr..(last name)." ("Let's Play" is optional.)
-3) After a point or game penalty, the new score is announced.
+"Time Violation, Warning, Mr.\\\(last name)." ("Let's Play" is optional.)
+Subsequent Delays by the Server:

-- 4) If a Chair Umpire wants the Supervisor to assess an immediate default, he is to announce "Code Violation, Supervisor to the court." - A player cannot appeal to the Chair Umpire for the withdrawal of a "Time Violation" or "Code Violation" given to his opponent. - 6) Code Violations shall be announced in English.
+- "Time Violation, 2nd Service" ("Let's Play" is optional.) - Subsequent Delays by the Receiver: - "Time Violation, Point Penalty, Mr.\\\(last name)."("Let's Play" is optional.)
+3) After a point or dame benalty, the new score is announced. - 4) If a Chair Umpire wants the Supervisor to assess an immediate default, he is to announce "Code Violation, Supervisor to the court." - A player cannot appeal to the Chair Umpire for the withdrawal of a "Time Violation" or "Code Violation" given to his opponent. - 6) Code Violations shall be announced in English.